Join our Vincenzo’s Plate famiglia!

 How to Make Palotte Cacio e Uova

 Italian Cheese Balls, called “Pallotte Cacio e Uova”, are a traditional recipe from my region of Abruzzo.
-Using simple ingredients, these Italian Cheese Balls are an like an emblem of Abruzzese cuisine, made with just eggs, cheese and bread!
+Using simple ingredients, these Italian Cheese Balls are an emblem of Abruzzese cuisine, made with just eggs, cheese and bread!
 Who would have thought that these 3 ingredients could combine to make such flavoursome balls of joy?
 Eat them plain or dip them in Nonna’s tomato sauce, but either way you’ll become addicted to these delicious Italian Cheese Balls – trust me!

 Watch Pallotte Cacio e Uova video recipe: